Bytom-Community/bytom-signer/README.md

 + import key from mnemonic (currently only support english)
 + derive key according to chainkd
-+ sign the message according to sign-instructions
++ sign the message according to sign-instructions (currently only support single key)